 ASL 100 Tutorials

-ASL tutorials, tips, advices, and other blogs posts for ASL students and learners who learn ASL as a second language (L2).
+ASL tutorials, tips, advice, and other blogs posts for ASL students and learners who learn ASL as a second language (L2).

 These tutorials are not exhaustive.
 Posts may be continually added upon needs or requests.
 A word of caution: online lessons are, in any way, no substitute for face-to-face instruction.
 I strongly recommend you to take a face-to-face course to attain a high level of communicative competency as well as socializing with signers in the Deaf/ASL community.